How Will I Know It's Time?

 If you’d like in-home euthanasia, you’ll typically have to schedule that before it becomes an emergency situation.
 Some people put it off hoping that their pet will pass in their sleep.
 Like with people, for most pets this won't be the case.
 Usually, there is much discomfort that leads up to natural death.

 Sometimes people wait to do euthanasia until their pets' suffering is undeniable.
 If that’s the case for you, just know that the procedure will likely need to be done at a clinic or emergency veterinary hospital rather than at home.

 Learn About Pet End-of-Life Care Near You

-Luna Veterinary Care provides in-home pet hospice, euthanasia and pet cremation services in the Phoenix area.
+Luna Veterinary Care provides in-home euthanasia and pet cremation services in the Phoenix area.
 Call or text us at 855-459-1066 for more details.
 Our care coordinators are available to answer questions and discuss options to help you make the best decision for you and your pet.